USS Omaha (LCS-12): Construction and career

 The vessel was ordered from Austal USA with a contract awarded on 29 December 2010.
 The ceremonial laying of the keel was on 18 February 2015, at their shipyard in Mobile, Alabama.

 Omaha was launched from Austal USA's shipyards in Mobile, Alabama on 20 November 2015.
 Omaha was christened on 19 December 2015.
 The ship's sponsor was Omaha philanthropist Susie Buffett.
 The littoral combat ship was the fourth ship to be named for Omaha, the largest city in Nebraska.
 Omaha was commissioned on 3 February 2018 in San Diego, California.
 She was assigned to Littoral Combat Ship Squadron One.

 UFO incident

 On 15 July 2019 alleged multiple UFOs were tracked on the ship's radar while training off the coast of San Diego.
+They were also recorded and posted online.
 Subsequent investigation by the Pentagon's Unidentified Aerial Phenomena Task Force (UAPTF) failed to determine the nature or origin of the phenomena, which remain unexplained.
+Skeptical investigator and science writer Mick West commented on the posted video, stating that "What we’ve got to go with here is the simplest explanation and really the simplest explanation is that it’s just a plane.
+It moves like a plane, it acts like a plane".